 Ajuga comes in several varieties and offer several different shades if color is a factor.
 It does best when not used in areas where lots of traffic will be walking through.

-If your customers live in drought areas or are looking for groundcover options that don’t require the watering of a full lawn, look into thyme.
+If your customers live in drought-prone areas or they are looking for groundcover options that don’t require frequent watering, look into thyme.
 Red creeping thyme grows into a mat-like consistency and requires little water.
 It does need lots of sunlight, however.

 Moss is another option for those looking for the least amount of maintenance possible.
 It can lie dormant for long periods of time and can tolerate a wide variety of soils.